b1tfury/PML/README.md

----
-title: "Final Project Report"
-output: html_document
----
+## Practical Machine Learning Project

 This is the Coursera Practical Macihine Learning Course Project which is the part of Data Science Specialization by Johns Hopkins Bloomberg School of Public Health.

 The following is being produced , tested and executed on Ubuntu 14.04 LTS  and Rstudio Version 0.98.1091.